NUH Maternity COVID19 FAQ’s

 Currently, in order to reduce the spread of COVID19 you may only have one birth partner with you whilst you are in labour.
 This is because in labour you will be in a private room where social distancing can be effectively practiced.

 This time includes whilst you are having contractions, giving birth and the initial postnatal period after your baby is born.
+Partners will be supported to stay with you for up to 2 hours upon transfer to the ward following birth.

 If you require a caesarean birth in labour – your partner will already be with you on labour ward and can continue to accompany you to theatre for your caesarean birth.